bencooperjamin/xlmentoringwxh/README.md

  <img width="193" src="README-IMAGES/mobile-header.png" alt="mobile header the navigation bar in green with a red X in wrexham to represent the welsh flag">
 </details>

-As Xl-mentoring already has merchandise with "XL-Mentoring" written on the iems with a particular style I wanted to keep the brand identity on the website.
+As XL-mentoring already has merchandise with "XL-Mentoring" written on the items with a particular style I wanted to keep the brand identity on the website.
 Also the reason the color green was chosen for the navigation bar with the red x in Wrexham was to show welsh loyalty which is important in Wales.
-I decided to centralise the header to keep it symmetrical and draw people eyes to the middle of the screen whenrekey testimonies can be found.
+I decided to centralise the header to keep it symmetrical and draw people eyes to the middle of the screen where key testimonies can be found.
 The listed navigation links all have animation to help the user know when they are hovering over the link correctly.
 This layout also works well on mobile and smaller screens.

 <details><summary>Desktop Footer</summary>